Charting Your Course: M&A Strategies for AE Firm Growth

 Managing Resource Consumption

 With today’s gas prices and car repair bills, the cost of taking the wrong road is higher than ever.
 Likewise, the consequences of driving your firm in the wrong direction can be frustrating and expensive.
 Your firm has limited resources in terms of finances, personnel, and time, so it is important that your strategic actions align with your chosen destination.
-Should you direct efforts towards business development and client diversification?
+Should you direct efforts toward business development and client diversification?
 Or should you focus on finding talent and reducing turnover?
 Is a formal marketing plan needed?
 Can the firm benefit from making an acquisition of its own?
 These decisions shouldn’t be made unilaterally.
 In addition to deliberating with your management teams, experienced industry consultants can offer fresh perspectives and assist you with weighing the pros and cons of resource-intensive endeavors.

 Starting the Journey

-While technology can tell us the optimal streets to take when behind the wheel, it unfortunately isn’t advanced enough to tell AE principals every turn they should take, when they should slow down or speed up, or if there is a potential hazard they should watch out for.
+While technology can tell us the optimal streets to take when behind the wheel, it, unfortunately, isn’t advanced enough to tell AE principals every turn they should take, when they should slow down or speed up, or if there is a potential hazard they should watch out for.
 Strategizing for your future exit and what the company will look like when you get there is no simple task.
 However, with the right care and attention, a detailed roadmap can be drawn for getting firm owners on an efficient path to their desired destination.